Deborah Spratling BSc (Hons) UKCP Reg. MBACP

 Mindfulness, Psychotherapy and Neuroscience Training.
 National Institute for Clinical Application of Behavioural Medicine

 MBSR Certificate (Mindfulness Based Stress Reduction)

-I am registered with the UK Council for Psychotherapy and am CRB/Safe Guarding checked with an enhanced certificate.
+I am registered with the UK Council for Psychotherapy and am DBS/Safeguarding checked with an enhanced certificate.

-I have also attended many other trainings to further my professional knowledge and to practise ethically in working with mental and emotional health with children, adolescents and adults including attachment and developmental trauma, all forms of abuse, self harm, eating disorders and dissociation.
-I have trained at The Centre for Child Mental Health in London with trainers considered thought leaders in the therapeutic world, including Bessel van Der Kolk, Sir Richard Bowlby, Bruce Perry, Dan Hughes and Antonio Damasio.
+I have also attended many other trainings to further my professional knowledge and to practice ethically in working with mental and emotional health with adolescents and adults including attachment and developmental trauma, all forms of abuse, self harm, eating disorders and dissociation.
+I have trained at The Centre for Child Mental Health in London with trainers considered thought leaders in the therapeutic world, including Daniel Siegel, Bessel van Der Kolk, Sir Richard Bowlby, Bruce Perry, Dan Hughes and Antonio Damasio.

 Accredited register membership